Understanding and harnessing macrophage-mediated

 January 2024

-Jinglin Zhu joins the lab as the lab as a postdoctoral fellow, and Trishna Patel starts her rotation.
+Jinglin Zhu joins the lab as a postdoctoral fellow, and Trishna Patel starts her rotation.
 Welcome!

 Trishna graduated from UC Berkeley and subsequently worked as a Junior Specialist in the Brain Tumor Center at UCSF before joining the BMS graduate program.

-Welcome, Jinglin and Trishna
+Welcome, Jinglin and Trishna!!

 October 2023